schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 (within a topic or up the tree) is not specified.
 The sender should not make any assumptions about the order in which listeners will be called, or even which ones will be called.
-If a listener leaks an exception, Pypubsub catches it and interrupts the send operation, unless an exception handler has been defined.
+If a listener leaks an exception, PyPubSub catches it and interrupts the send operation, unless an exception handler has been defined.
 This is discussed in :ref:`label-exchandling`.

 Message Data